Pinus latteri: Related species

 Pinus latteri is closely related to Sumatran pine (Pinus merkusii), which occurs further south in Southeast Asia in Sumatra and the Philippines; some botanists treat the two as conspecific (under the name P. merkusii, which was described first), but the Sumatran pine differs in shorter (15–20 cm) and slenderer (under 1 mm thick) leaves, smaller cones with thinner scales, the cones opening at maturity, and seeds only half the weight.
 It is also related to the group of Mediterranean pines including Aleppo pine and Turkish pine, which share many features with it.

 Distribution and habitat

-It grows in the mountains of southeastern Burma, northern Thailand, Laos, Cambodia, Vietnam, and on the Chinese island of Hainan.
+It grows in the mountains of southeastern Burma, northern Thailand, Laos, Cambodia, Vietnam, and Guangxi Province and Hainan island of China.

-It generally occurs at moderate altitudes, mostly from 400–1000 m, but occasionally as low as 100 m and up to 1200 m.
+It generally occurs at moderate elevations, mostly from 400–1000 m, but occasionally as low as 100 m and up to 1200 m.
 The tree is named after the Tenasserim Hills between Myanmar and Thailand.